 Each quiz lasts 40 minutes.

-Please wait outside the Auditorium until called inside.
+Please wait outside Chemistry Lecture Theatre 1 until called inside.
 You may bring a non-programmable calculator.
 No books, notes or other

 electronic devices are permitted.